 It’s known as the Schaffer Residence, built by architect John Lautner in 1949 for the mother of one of his employees.
 It’s on the market right now in the Montrose area of Glendale for $1.495 million.

-The movie was so dark that it was difficult to get good screen shots from it.
-The light was a little brighter and warmer in scenes like this “happy flashback” when George and Jim were reading together in the house:
+The lighting in the movie was so dark that it was difficult to get good screen shots from it.

 The movie was based on a novel by Christopher Isherwood.
 Ford says it’s a story about isolation, and the isolation we all feel.

-The house is smaller than it looks.
-It only has 2 bedrooms and 1.5 baths.
+The house is smaller than it looks with only 2 bedrooms and 1.5 baths.

 Colin Firth was nominated for an Oscar for this performance.

-Here are some photos of the house I found on the listing and around the Internet:
+Here are some photos of the house from the listing:

 The listing says: